MarioLFB/P1CodeInstitute/README.md

 ## Features
 The page consists of two page, an anchor link to a contact area and eleven features

-### Logo and Navigation Bar
+### Navigation Bar
 - The navigation bar exhibits complete responsiveness, transforming into a toggler (hamburger menu) when viewed on smaller screens.
 It encompasses links directing users to the Homepage, Contact section, and Sign Up page, facilitating seamless navigation throughout the webpage.
+- User stories covered: 11 and 12
 ![Navbar](docs\features\nebulabanknavbar.png)

 ### Financial Container
 - Enables users to explore tailored financial solutions, savings opportunities, investment guidance, and debt-related insights for optimized wealth building.
-- User stories covered: 2, 4, 6, 11 and 12
+- User stories covered: 2 and 6

 ![Container](docs/features/financialadvice.png)